ecrotty/Password-Expiration-Check-Entra-AD/CONTRIBUTING.md

-# Contributing to Azure VM Backup Checker
+# Contributing to Password Expiration Check for Entra ID and Active Directory

-First off, thank you for considering contributing to Azure VM Backup Checker!
+First off, thank you for considering contributing to the Password Expiration Check script!
 It's people like you that make this tool better for everyone.

 ## Code of Conduct